 Join a team heading to one of the world's most remote corners, to trek the Wakhan Corridor in Afghanistan.

-A 22-day journey to visit the land of one of the world’s last and least visited nomadic cultures: the Kyrgyz of the Afghan Pamir.
-You’ll begin in Tajikistan’s capital Dushanbe before travelling south and crossing over into Afghanistan.
-You’ll then pass through the Wakhan Corridor to the Afghan Pamir where you’ll meet your guides and pack animals to continue your journey.
+A 21-day journey to visit the land of one of the world’s last and least visited nomadic cultures: the Kyrgyz of the Afghan Pamir.
+It begins in the Afghan capital Kabul, before venturing on a 3-day drive into the Hindu Kush Mountains, to our trek start point.
+Over 11-days you will pass through the Wakhan Corridor to the Afghan Pamir.

-The middle section of this journey will be made by foot as the group make your way to the summer grazing grounds of Chaqmaqtin.
-You’ll have the opportunity to encounter Kyrgyz and Wakhi nomads who graze their livestock here during the summer months, as well as seeing ancient tombs and Buddhist engravings and ancient Rock Petroglyphs, which live as a reminder of this one great section of the Silk Road.
-The journey will end in Afghanistan’s capital, Kabul.
+The middle section of this journey will be made by foot, as the group make its way to the summer grazing grounds of Chaqmaqtin.
+You’ll have the opportunity to encounter Kyrgyz and Wakhi nomads who graze their livestock here during the summer months.
+Along with this fascinating cultural experience, you will also see ancient tombs, Buddhist engravings and ancient Rock Petroglyphs, which live as a reminder of this once great section of the Silk Road.
+The journey will end with a few days driving back to the Afghan capital, Kabul.

 Highlights:

-- Cross into Afghanistan and travel through the remote North of the country.
+- Arrive in Afghanistan and travel through the remote North of the country.

 Why you'll love this adventure